flemay/envvars/docs/automation_and_configuration.md

 > [GitHub release event][linkGitHubActionsReleaseEvent] could eventually be used but for now, the release is done on Git tag.

-Environment variable nammed `DOCKER_PASSWORD` is set in the Secrets section of the repository's settings.
+Environment variable nammed `DOCKER_ACCESS_TOKEN` is set in the Secrets section of the repository's settings.

 ## Git tag